Sheep are a very self-sufficient type of livestock to have on the homestead, and, like goats, they are excellent browsers.

-As with all types of grass hays, Bermuda has lower digestible energy content and protein levels that other top types of legume style livestock hay varieties.
+As with all types of grass hays, Bermuda has lower digestible energy content and protein levels than other top types of legume style livestock hay varieties.

 Other Things Sheep Can Eat

 Grain feed should also only be given as a small supplement to a healthy hay-based diet.
-I use an All Stock variety that can be fed to the rest of our animals for the sake of expediency, safety – so no one accidentally gives out the wrong feed to the wrong animal, and for a cost savings.
+I use an All Stock variety that can be fed to the rest of our animals for the sake of expediency, safety – so no one accidentally gives out the wrong feed to the wrong animal.

 Buying feed in bulk from an agricultural supply store instead of just picking up one or two bags a week can save a lot of money over the course of the year.